Photo Creations Studios, Inc.

 16 MM REELS

-Betamax in theory was a superior recording format over VHS due to resolution (250 lines vs. 240 lines), slightly superior sound, and a more stable image; Betamax recorders were also of higher-quality, but soon after their debut they became essentially obsolete.
+Betamax in theory was a superior recording format over VHS due to resolution (250 lines vs. 240 lines), slightly superior sound, and a more stable image; Betamax recorders were also of higher-quality, but soon after their debut they became essentially obsolete and are rarely seen today.

 MINI DISCS